 It’s tempting to use all of the space available in some Facebook ads that allow for more text.
 But less is always when it comes to copy.

 Don’t try to explain anything.
-Write copy that elicits an immediate response.
+Write ad copy that is high-quality and elicits an immediate response.